 About the event

-Each year many national and hundreds of local community organisations participate by organising events throughout Ireland.
-Many of the events that take place during the week are free and the programme highlights the abundance of great work that is carried out in all communities in Ireland to preserve and promote our natural, built and cultural heritage.
+National and local community organizations participate by organizing events throughout the country.
+Many of the events that take place during the week are free highlight the abundance of great work that is carried out in all communities in Ireland to preserve and promote the natural, built, and cultural heritage.